michaeldmoore/CSVServer/README.md

 Simple node-based CSV adapter for Grafana Simple JSON data source

-This is a simple node application to read table or timeseries formatted CSV files as JSON, sutable for Granfana's SimpleJSON data source
+This is a simple node application to read table or timeseries formatted CSV files as JSON, suitable for Granfana's SimpleJSON data source - or better still - the more capable upgraded simPod JSON datasource (https://github.com/simPod/grafana-json-datasource)

-This is intended for testing and demonstration purposes only - not recommended for production environments where efficiency and robustness are needed.
+CSVServer is really intended for testing and demonstration purposes - not really recommended for production environments where efficiency and robustness are needed.
+It works though and does something no other system seems to do.

 ## Installation/setup